jakeread/tinynets/circuit/README.md

 - *maybe* flip or double MK header for standoff momentary happiness?
 - LEDS are too bright
 - tag-connect w/ clips would be nice
+- disconnect or solder jumper usb data lines
+- definitely go for a reset button

 order
  - 1k 0805